 - 1.)
-How do entanglements in polymer network topologies influence the mechanical properties of the material?
-Students focusing on this research question will use computational tools to model polymer folding and entanglement. - 2.)
 How do we design and synthesize the folded polymers?
-Students focusing on this research question will continue previous work conducted by our group to select and test intra-chain cross-linking methodologies. - 3.)
+Students focusing on this research question will continue previous work conducted by our group to select and test intra-chain cross-linking methodologies.
+This student will work on using silyl ether bonds to reversibly fold polymer chains and may also synthesize a new monomer for disulfide bonding. - 2.)
 How can the folded polymers be incorporated into a hydrogel material?
 Students focusing on this question will investigate strategies for synthesizing polymer networks with covalent attachments to folded polymers.
+This student will continue working on prior work to use RAFT polymerization to grow a polymer network from the chain ends of a previous polymer.
+This student will synthesize and characterize these materials.